 Social Work Research Center Social Work Research Center Improving the Lives of Vulnerable Children and Families through Community Research Partnerships

-Social Work Research Center was established in 2004 to promote evidence-based research, practice, and policy in the child welfare, health/mental health, and juvenile justice domains.
-SWRC engages in team-based science, to innovate new directions in research and evaluation that are responsive, meaningful, family-engaged, and community-centered.
+The Social Work Research Center was established in 2004 to promote evidence-based research, practice, and policy in the child welfare, health/mental health, and juvenile justice domains.
+We engage in team-based science to innovate new directions in research and evaluation that are responsive, meaningful, family-engaged, and community-centered.
 Our team is comprised of interdisciplinary scholars from education, social work, anthropology, sociology, public health, and statistical sciences.
-We also provide opportunities for students to participate in all aspects of social work research; students at the B.S.W., M.S.W., and Ph.D. levels have been supported with internships and research assistantships at SWRC.
+We also provide opportunities for students to participate in all aspects of social work research.
+Students at the BSW, MSW, and Ph.D. levels have been supported with internships and research assistantships at SWRC.

 Areas of Expertise